Skip to content

 What can we do as parents and clinicians?

 Many parents are unaware of the risks of vaping.
-They are unclear about current laws and regulations around e-cigarettes use and do not talk with their teens about vaping compared to other risky behaviours, such as traditional cigarettes, drugs, and alcohol.
+They are unclear about current laws and regulations around e-cigarette use and do not talk with their teens about vaping compared to other risky behaviours, such as traditional cigarettes, drugs, and alcohol.
 Parents should be encouraged to discuss vaping with their children.
 Self-education is the first step..
 Always remember to be non-judgmental and have a two-way conversation.
 Children model behaviour from adults, so it might be time for the adults to give up smoking smoke or vaping.
 E-cigarettes and e-liquids must be locked away and out of reach of children.

 Selected references